Kannikadass William Antony: Controversies

-Msgr.
-William has been at the center of several controversies during his tenure as the leader of the Diocese of Mysore.
+Bishop Antony has been at the center of several controversies during his tenure as the leader of the Diocese of Mysore.
 Accusations of sexual misconduct, corruption, kidnapping, and collusion in murder have all been leveled against him.
-In 2019, 37 priests in the Mysore diocese wrote to the Vatican demanding William’s resignation, citing his fathering of children from various affairs, connections to corrupt officials, and ties to organized crime.
+In 2019, 37 priests in the Mysore diocese wrote to the Vatican demanding Antony’s resignation, citing his fathering of children from various affairs, connections to corrupt officials, and ties to organized crime.

-The Vatican sponsored an investigation in February 2021, which was prompted by the 2019 letter and additional charges from a group of 113 people, including 22 priests.
-In April 2022, 11 priests and one layperson from the Mysore traveled to New Delhi to plead for William’s ouster.
-In July of the same year, another Mysore priest, Father Gnana Prakash, lodged additional charges against William, including complicity in the deaths of four priests who signed the 2019 letter.
+The Holy See launched an investigation in February 2021, which was prompted by the 2019 letter and additional charges from a group of 113 people, including 22 priests.
+In April 2022, 11 priests and one layperson from the Mysore traveled to New Delhi to plead for Antony’s ouster.
+In July of the same year, another Mysore priest, Father Gnana Prakash, lodged additional charges against Antony, including complicity in the deaths of four priests who signed the 2019 letter.

-Despite the mounting allegations against him, Msgr.
-William has denied all charges and claimed that some priests were trying to derail his reform efforts.
-The Vatican placed William on administrative leave effective January 7, 2023.
+Despite the mounting allegations against him, bishop Antony has denied all charges and claimed that some priests were trying to derail his reform efforts.
+The Vatican placed Antony on administrative leave effective 7 January 2023.